High School Equivalency (HSE) Credential

-Currently, the only Virginia board-approved HSE examination in Virginia is the General Educational Development (GED) test, which was developed by the American Council on Education to enable persons who have not graduated from high school to demonstrate the attainment of abilities normally associated with completion of a high school program of study.
+Currently, the only Virginia board-approved HSE examination in Virginia is the General Educational Development (GED) test, which was developed to enable persons who have not graduated from high school to demonstrate the attainment of abilities normally associated with completion of a high school program of study.
+The 2014 GED® test series measures not only high school equivalency, but also career and college readiness.
+The 2014 GED® test series measures not only high school equivalency, but also career and college readiness.